manrajgrover/HackNSIT/README.md

 ## Software platform used
     Meteor, Cordova and MongoDB

+## Project Structure

+* /client - Contains all the client side code.
+    * /lib - Vendor files are contained in this folder
+    * /templates - Contains all Client Side templates - HTML, CSS and JS
+* /lib - Contains all the Routing, Collections and Publications
+* /packages - Contains all the reusable contents of the app
+* /server - Contains all the server side code and configurations

 ## User flows
 * A user enters the Web App.
 * He/She is shown the Live Stream of Newsfeed as well as Live Broadcasts.